 The importance of raising money for charity

-For approximately two months Geeks4Good has used tabletop gaming and Twitch as a way of making a difference in the community.
+For approximately two months Geeks4Good has used tabletop gaming, Twitch, and fx trading online as a way of making a difference in the community.
 Geeks4Good raises money for a different charity each season and recently raised $1,000 for ACLU (American Civil Liberties Union.)
 Last season they raised $500 for Planned Parenthood.

 Geeks4Good was founded by Miles Duffield and explains how he came up with the idea.
 “I was thinking about how I could monetize my twelve years of experience: playing, designing, running and yammering at parties about tabletop roleplaying games,” he begins.